Toloka/docs/en/guide/concepts/reviewing-assignments.md

 {% note warning %}

-The **If** and **then** fields in this rule are mandatory.
+The **If** and **then** fields in this rule are required.
 If you don't fill in at least one field, you won't be able to save the rule.

 {% endnote %}